Chicken Piccata Pasta

-Light and zesty Chicken Picatta Pasta made with whole wheat pasta, the perfect summer comfort food.
+Chicken Piccata Pasta – A light and zesty pasta dish made with whole wheat pasta.
+It’s the perfect anytime comfort food.

 So why pasta today?
 Pasta is comforting…

-Keeping it real, lately there have been quite a few trials and tragedies in our circle of friends and acquaintances.
-Two families we know have lost a family member in the last month, along with several cancer diagnosis, financial hardship, and marital issues.
+Keeping it real, lately, there have been quite a few trials and tragedies in our circle of friends and acquaintances.
+Two families we know have lost a family member in the last month, along with further cancer diagnosis, financial hardship, and marital issues.

 When things like this happen, it’s easy to let your emotions dictate your thoughts and decisions.
 It’s easy to slip into anger, bitterness, or fear.